The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 - requirements for disposing of radioactive waste appropriately – possibly including restrictions on the type of waste that can be disposed of

 The operational stage is likely to last 100 years or more.
-During that time the operator will need to regularly review its safety, security and environmental safety performance.
-They will need to submit reports of these reviews to the Environment Agency and ONR.
-The regulators will look at the updated evidence and decide whether the operator is continuing to provide a high standard of protection for people and the environment.
+During that time the operator will need to regularly review its environmental safety performance.
+They will need to submit reports of these reviews to the Environment Agency.
+The Environment Agency will look at the updated evidence and decide whether the operator is continuing to provide a high standard of protection for people and the environment.

-If the operator is not meeting its regulatory requirements, the regulators can take enforcement action.
-This could include stopping disposal operations until the operator has taken the action needed to comply with their permit or other permissions.
+If the operator is not meeting its regulatory requirements, the Environment Agency can take enforcement action.
+This could include stopping disposal operations until the operator has taken the action needed to comply with their environmental permit.

 Closing the facility

 The operator will need to have plans in place for closing and sealing the GDF before it can start to dispose of any radioactive waste.
-The regulators will scrutinise these plans to make sure they meet regulatory requirements for the long term protection of people and the environment.
-The regulators expect the operator to regularly review and update these plans to reflect any new knowledge gained from research, development or demonstration studies.
+The Environment Agency will scrutinise these plans to make sure they meet regulatory requirements for the long term protection of people and the environment.
+The Environment Agency expects the operator to regularly review and update these plans to reflect any new knowledge gained from research, development or demonstration studies.

 Once the operator wants to close the facility, the plans will support their application for regulatory permission to close the GDF.
 This includes dismantling and removing the surface facilities.

-The operator must demonstrate that the way the GDF has been closed and sealed meets the conditions of the environmental permit and nuclear site licence.
-If the operator can show that the safety and security requirements for closure have been met, their nuclear site licence can be withdrawn.
+The operator must demonstrate that the way the GDF has been closed and sealed meets the conditions of the environmental permit.

 Guidance for the developer